 Some strategies for increasing physical activity and lowering calorie intake need to be tested.

 Try to include more omega-3 fatty acids in your regular diet.
 This acid might help you prevent cognitive decline and improve the health of your heart.

-As a matter of fact, this specific diet had been linked to lower chance of chronic degenerative diseases like an AD.
+As a matter of fact, this specific diet had been linked to a lower chance of chronic degenerative diseases like AD.